-This study makes a novel contribution to the existing literature by investigating the influence of traits associated with borderline and histrionic personality, love styles (Eros, Ludus, Storge, Pragma, Mania, and Agape), and rejection sensitivity on women's sexual coercion - both perpetration and victimization.
-With regards to the three models of perpetration, one model was significant while for victimization, two of the three models were significant, suggesting that these constructs may increase the risk of perpetrating only specific types of sexual coercion.
-Findings indicate that women with higher levels of BPD traits are more likely to perpetrate sexual coercion characterized by both emotional manipulation and deception, and be the victim of emotional manipulation, deception and nonverbal sexual arousal.
-The latter is consistent with previous literature, suggesting that BPD increases the risk of sexual victimization (Zanarini et al., 2005), albeit specific aspects thereof.
+Table 2.
+Predictors of sexual coercion perpetration and victimisation.

+levels of BPD traits are more likely to perpetrate sexual coercion characterised by both emotional manipulation and deception, and be the victim of emotional manipulation, deception and nonverbal sexual arousal.
+The latter is consistent with previous literature, suggesting that BPD increases the risk of sexual victimisation (Zanarini et al., 2005), albeit specific aspects thereof.
 This could reflect fears of abandonment which subsequently leads to engagement in unwanted sex.
 Use of emotional manipulation and deception might also be driven by specific BPD features such as abandonment fears and difficulty managing negative affect, but our study examined only global BPD and thus further research is necessary to identify the relative explanatory power of specific BPD criteria.

-It is not clear why BPD failed to significantly predict all types of sexual victimization and perpetration in our study.
-One possibility is that our sample did not capture a large enough proportion of individuals with specific BPD criteria (e.g., impulsivity) that may better explain/predict specific aspects of sexual coercion, consistent with the heterogeneous and polythetic nature of BPD.
+It is not clear why BPD failed to significantly predict all types of sexual victimisation and perpetration in our study.
+One possibility is that our sample did not capture a large enough proportion of individuals with specific BPD criteria (e.g. impulsivity) that may better explain/predict specific aspects of sexual coercion, consistent with the heterogeneous and polythetic nature of BPD.
 Similar arguments could be made for HPD.
-That is, our sample did not include sufficiently high levels of HPD criteria that overlap conceptually with sexual coercion e.g., sexual promiscuity.
+That is, our sample did not include sufficiently high levels of HPD criteria that overlap conceptually with sexual coercion e.g. sexual promiscuity.
 As HPD was not significant in any model, this explanation seems plausible.

-BPD traits was not the only variable to explain variance in victimization and perpetration of sexual coercion.
+BPD traits was not the only variable to explain variance in victimisation and perpetration of sexual coercion.
 Those with higher levels of rejection sensitivity were more likely to perpetrate sexual coercion involving emotional manipulation and deception.
-Results are consistent with literature suggesting that higher levels of hostility, aggression and violence are present when feelings of rejection arise (Ayduk et al., 1999; 2008; Romero-Canyas et al., 2010; Volz & Kerig, 2010).
+Results are consistent with literature suggesting that higher levels of hostility, aggression and violence are present when feelings of rejection arise (Ayduk et al., 1999, 2008; Romero-Canyas et al., 2010; Volz & Kerig, 2010).
 Future research should consider precursors of sexual coercion, such as relationship insecurity or instability.
 Women may display more emotionally manipulative tactics in an attempt to reduce the risk of sexual abandonment (Schachner & Shaver, 2004) and reduce feelings of rejection and it is important to consider the manner in which perceptions of relationship stability may change post coercion.

 Finally, love styles did not improve the predictive power of all models of sexual coercion, but women displaying the Ludus love style were less likely to be the victim of emotional manipulation and deception based sexual coercion.
-Women with a ludic love style may be more aware of their partner's manipulative and coercive behavior (due to their 'game-playing' love style) or may be less likely to be as emotionally involved in their romantic and sexual relationships.
+Women with a ludic love style may be more aware of their partner's manipulative and coercive behaviour (due to their "game-playing" love style) or may be less likely to be as emotionally involved in their romantic and sexual relationships.
 We did not find that women adopting the Ludus love style were more likely to perpetrate sexual coercion; this was not consistent with previous research that linked Ludus love styles to sexual coercion in men and women (Kalichman et al., 1994; Russell & Oswald, 2001).
-Future studies may further consider the influence of Ludus on willingness to engage in sexual coercion and perceived consequences of such behavior.
+Future studies may further consider the influence of Ludus on willingness to engage in sexual coercion and perceived consequences of such behaviour.